Five All-Time Historic food Junctions of Modern India: Delhi

 01. Natraj Chaat Dahi Bhalle

-Although Delhi’s Chandni Chowk is famous for wholesale goods, clothing, etc. but what thought came to your mind when I said, earlier.
+Although Delhi’s Chandni Chowk is famous for wholesale goods, clothing, etc., what thought came to your mind when I said earlier?

-One of the major reasons Chandni Chowk got into the limelight is because of ‘Natraj Dahi Bhalle Wala,’ which is still a small shop in a tight Gali (narrow path) running successfully since 1940.
+One of the major reasons Chandni Chowk got into the limelight is because of ‘Natraj Dahi Bhalle Wala,’ which is still a small shop in a tight Gali (narrow path) that has been running successfully since 1940.
 Yes, don’t be amazed.
 It is just 80 years old.

 There is no doubt that you can find a damn high crowd waiting for their order.
-There is no sitting (take away, or eat while standing as per tradition), and even if there will be, people prefer eating like this only because of the habit.
+There is no sitting (take away or eat while standing as per tradition), and even if there is, people prefer eating like this only because of the habit.

-You can reach the place through the metro for Chandni Chowk and take an auto-rickshaw by saying, ‘Take me to Natraj Bhalle Waley.’
+You can reach the place through the metro to Chandni Chowk and take an auto-rickshaw by saying, ‘Take me to Natraj Bhalle Waley.’

 02. Sita Ram Diwan Chand: The Infamous Breakfast